edzweistein/magicBook/README.md

 **OpenCV** (2.4.5 or higher ) and a compatible webcam ... download here : http://opencv.org/downloads.html
 **VLC** (2.0.5 or higher) (which wil be used to playback the media vic the telnet interface -> free software and supports almost every filetype :) download here: https://www.videolan.org/vlc/#download
 magicBook is designed to be portable and is tested to be running under windows and linux.
+So take an external hdd or usb-stick (the storage size depends on how many media files you want to add to your magicbook ...theoretically there is no limit :) and put the magicbook.jar on it.
+Install OpenCV and VLC on your system.
+Then run the magicbook.jar and start adding media by dropping it and in the next step a linked cover to the magicbook software.
+After some questions about the medium magicbook will automatically copy all needed files to its folders and generate the database entries and the magiccard.png for this medium.
+From this moment on you can use your webcam to scan the (printed) magiccards and let magicbook do its magic :) (e.g. playing back your favorite summer tunes, or playback a full-hd movie or in the future open websites and so on...)